British undergraduate degree classification: Upper second-class honours

-The percentage of candidates who achieve Upper Second Class Honours can vary widely by degree subject, as well as by university.
+The percentage of candidates who achieve upper second-class honours can vary widely by degree subject, as well as by university.

-A 2:1 degree is sometimes nicknamed an Attila the Hun (two-one) in the UK.
-The term Bren gun is also sometimes used as rhyming slang.
+A 2:1 degree ("two-one") is sometimes referred to as an "Attila" (after Attila the Hun) or a "Trevor Nunn" in rhyming slang in the UK.

+Until 1986, the University of Oxford did not distinguish between upper and lower second-class degrees.

-Lower Second Class honours
+Lower second-class honours

-This is the lower division of Second Class degrees and is abbreviated as '2:2' or 'II.ii' (pronounced two-two).
-It is also informally known as a 'Desmond', named after Desmond Tutu.
+This is the lower division of second-class degrees and is abbreviated as "2:2" or '"II.ii" (pronounced two-two).
+It is informally referred to, in rhyming slang, as a "Desmond", after Desmond Tutu.

-Third Class honours
+Third-class honours

-Third Class Honours, referred to as a "Third", is the lowest honours classification in most modern universities.
-Historically, the University of Oxford awarded Fourth Class Honours degrees and, until the late-1970s, did not distinguish between upper and lower Second Class Honours degrees.

-Informally, the Third Class Honours degree is referred to as a "gentleman's degree" (cf. the "gentleman's C" in U.S. parlance) and in the UK as a Douglas Hurd (Third) after the 1980s Conservative politician of that name, who had actually graduated with a First Class Honours degree in history in 1952.
+Third-class honours, commonly referred to as a "third", is the lowest honours classification in most UK universities.
+Informally, it is referred to as a "gentleman's third" (cf. the "gentleman's C" in US parlance).
+Slang terms in the UK for a third include a "Richard" (after Richard III), a "Douglas" (after Douglas Hurd, the 1980s Conservative MP), or a "Thora" (after Thora Hird, an English actress).

-Approximately 7.2% of students graduating in 2006 with an honours degree received a Third Class Honours degree.
+Approximately 3–5% of UK students graduating between 2018 and 2022 were awarded thirds.

 Ordinary degree

 While most university bachelor's degree courses lead to honours degrees, some universities offer courses leading to ordinary degrees.
 Some honours courses permit students who do not gain sufficient credits in a year by a small margin to transfer to a parallel ordinary degree course.
 Ordinary degrees may also sometimes be awarded to honours degree students who do not pass sufficient credits in their final year to gain an honours degree, but pass enough to earn an ordinary degree.

 Some Scottish universities offer three-year ordinary degrees as a qualification in their own right, as well as an honours degree over four years.
 This is in contrast to English universities that have honours degrees with three years of study.
 An ordinary degree in Scotland is not a failed honours degree, as in certain English universities.
 Students can decide, usually at the end of their second or third year, whether or not they wish to complete a fourth honours year.
 Scottish universities may also award their ordinary degrees with distinction if a student achieves a particularly good grade average, usually 70% or above.
 A common example of a Scottish ordinary degree is the Bachelor of Laws course taken by graduates of other subjects, as this is sufficient (without honours) for entry into the legal profession.

+Until the 1970s the University of Oxford awarded a fourth-class degree as an equivalent of the ordinary degree.